ci4rail/yocto-images/README.md

 Build definitions and scripts for ci.os.lmp platform.

 This repo can host several projects (with different Yocto versions, machines etc.).
-Each project has a subdirectory in that repo, e.g. `mender-on-verdin`.
+Each project has a subdirectory in that repo, currently *mender-on-verdin*.

 Yocto builds are performed using kas: https://github.com/siemens/kas